nearform-actions/optic-release-automation-action/README.md

 ### How to add a build step to your workflow

-When your project need a build step, you can provide it to this action!
+When your project needs a build step, you can provide it to this action!
 The `build-command` option accepts a string that will be executed as a shell command (you can use `yarn` or your preferred build tool).

 The build's output will be committed to the `release/${new semver version}` branch, unless the project's `.gitignore` blocks it.